CacheMeIfYouCan1/algoTrade/README.md

 # algoTrade

 <p><strong>Please note that this project is not a complete trading bot!
-The provided scripts are only a base foundation, which provides all necessary data,
+The provided scripts are only a base foundation, which gathers all necessary data,
  to build a profitable trading bot.
 The strategy which was built on top of this foundation will not be disclosed.</strong></p>